 Tips On Choosing Multivitamins Based On Your Gender and Age

 Each type of multivitamin complex is specially formulated for a specific group of people.
 At different stages in your life, your nutritional requirements change, and so it is important to choose the right type of multivitamin for your needs.
-A properly chosen multivitamin ensure that you benefit from all the nutrients you need at your specific age group.
-For example, while some multivitamin complexes are aimed for seniors, others are specially formulated to cater to the needs of women, or men.
+A properly chosen multivitamin ensures that you benefit from all the nutrients you need at your specific age group.
+For example, while some multivitamin complexes are aimed for seniors, others are specially formulated to cater to the needs of women, or of men.

 Normally, multivitamins for women include more folic acid and iron in order to help women stay healthy and bear healthy children.
 Conversely, multivitamins for men do not contain as much iron as the multivitamins for women.
+Men typically do not require iron supplementation on top of their regular diet, and too much iron will cause organ damage.

 Seniors can buy multivitamin formulas rich in vitamin B12 and vitamin D, two vitamins that most seniors lack.
 If you are a senior, you should choose a multivitamin complex specially formulated for your gender.